List of Family Guy characters

+Family Guy is an American animated sitcom originally conceived and created by Seth MacFarlane for the Fox Broadcasting Company.

-Set in the fictional towns of Quahog, Rhode Island, and Stoolbend, Virginia, the show exhibits much of its humor in the form of metafictional cutaway gags often lampooning American culture.
-The following is an abridged list of characters consisting of the starring families (Griffin; Brown/Tubbs) and supporting characters from all three.
+Set in the fictional town of Quahog, Rhode Island, the show exhibits much of its humor in the form of metafictional cutaway gags often lampooning American culture.
+The following is an abridged list of characters consisting of the starring family (Griffins) and supporting characters.
 Characters are only listed once, normally under the first applicable subsection in the list; very minor characters are listed with a more regular character with whom they are associated.